leothebeagle/DashboardApp/README.md

 # DashboardApp

 Welcome to DashboardApp, a Single Page Application that'll make your life more efficient and streamlined.
-Think of this as a single point of reference for all your productivity tools.

 The application allows you to create workspaces, add events to them, and if you're in need of a little motivation or perspective, there's a quote generator for some wise words.